timescale/timescaledb-toolkit/Readme.md

 time, roles and permissions, and security.

-TimescaleDB has a **large and active user community** (tens of millions of downloads, hundreds of thousands of active deployments, Slack channel with thousands of members).
+TimescaleDB has a **large and active user community** (tens of millions of downloads, hundreds of thousands of active deployments, Slack channels with thousands of members).